 In line with recent changes to data protection laws, Abingdon has been undertaking a communication preferences exercise with all Old Abingdonians to ensure that we are clear as to what relationship they wish to have with us.
 This means that you, as an Old Abingdonian, may have received an email, letter or phone call asking you to confirm how you would like to hear from us in the future.
 If you would like any further information, please do not hesitate to email firstname.lastname@example.org or call +44 (0)1235 849098.

 The OA Club offers a wide range of activities for OAs:

 Annual events include year group reunions, university-based and regional reunions, sporting events and career networking events.

 OAs receive Abingdon News (the School's termly newsletter), Griffen (the OA Club's annual magazine), and the OA Club e-Newsletter (sent quarterly).

-OAs can register to access and search an online OA directory.
-We also have active groups on Facebook, Instagram, Twitter and LinkedIn.
+We have active groups on Facebook, Instagram, Twitter and LinkedIn.